Common Web Design Mistakes To Avoid As A Web Designer

 Neglecting Designing For Accessibility Features

 Websites build your credibility, keep your clients up to date, and serve as strong foundations of your online presence.
 Moreover, websites provide new visitors with the opportunity to get to know your brand.
-And for this reason, you should design websites that are as accessible as possible.
+And for this reason, you should be digital by default and design websites that are as accessible as possible.
 This means that they should be clean and able to cater to everyone.
 However, a website can’t be able to do just that if it doesn’t incorporate accessible design.

 The next time you’re redesigning your website, don’t make the mistake of neglecting to go back and review the most common and basic design principles.
 Provide enough color contrast between your web pages’ background and text colors.
 Do the same for your CTAs and any other relevant information you’re presenting them.
 Use indicators (commonly different kinds of patterns on top of colored labels) and focus states (interactive elements controlled via keyboard).
 Be open to designing with keyboard accessibility as a whole in mind.
 Furthermore, make sure you write accurate alternative texts for your non-text content.
 Better yet, ask your clients a few common web design questions to have a more structured guide.
 Incorporating these techniques into your design makes your website more readable and less frustrating for your viewers.
 Your clients with auditory and visual impairments will appreciate it.

 Little to No Call To Action (CTA)

 Not having any CTAs is a fairly common web design mistake that can easily confuse your clients.
 In a few worse scenarios, their absence can get your clients lost in your web pages.
 Where do they click when they want to learn more about the services you offer?
 How can they subscribe to your newsletter?
 Without a CTA to guide them towards a specific goal, they’ll be left to wander endlessly and possibly lose interest—a costly price to pay for a simple web redesign mistake.